 There’s a helpful HMRC page on their website about CGT liabilities with more information.

 One other cost the seller needs to take into account are utility bills.

 These are usually forgotten, but you’ll have bills for gas, electricity and water to pay.
 If you are used to paying estimated bills, be prepared for a larger actual bill landing on your doormat.

 To make sure our guide about who pays for what when selling a house, we also include a list of things the buyer will pay for:

 - Stamp duty

-- Mortgage fees
+- Mortgage fees for buying the property

-While selling and buying property can be a daunting undertaking, knowing who pays what when selling a house makes this easier.
+While selling and buying property can be a daunting undertaking, knowing who pays for what when selling a house makes this easier.
 And while the process is expensive, you should never lose sight of the fact that you can and probably should negotiate fees at every opportunity.